samarafk/MLML2R/data-raw/README.md

 UnMethylatedOxBS <- getUnmeth(MSet.noob)[,c(7,8,2,4)]
 ```

-Only a small sample of CpGs and 2 replicates will be used in the example data.
+# This was included in the package as example:

 ```r